boonhowchew/clinical-research-guide/part-1-finding-your-idea.md

 To articulate a strong motivation for your study, you should clearly explain:

 * **What** your research adds to the current understanding of the topic (i.e., its core contribution).
+* **Why** your findings will be valuable to other researchers and practitioners in the field.
 * **How** you plan to advance the literature (i.e., your research approach).
-* **Why** your findings will be valuable to other researchers and practitioners in the field.

-This step, combined with motivating the research by outlining the what (contribution), how (approach), and why (value), establishes the rationale and importance of the study.
+This step, combined with motivating the research by outlining the what (contribution), why (value), and how (approach) establishes the rationale and importance of the study.
 Together, this gap identification and justification form the core of a research proposal's **Problem Statement**.
 A strong problem statement is a concise description of a health issue that needs to be addressed through investigation.
 It is a declarative statement that frames the problem in a way that highlights a clear gap in knowledge and provides a compelling rationale for the study.
 Its primary purpose is to articulate the five "**W's**" of the health problem: What is the issue, who is affected, where and when is it occurring, and why is it important to study. (see [Box Information 2](resources/box-2-problem_statements.md) for elaboration on and examples of Problems Statements)

 The above process of justifying your study naturally leads to theorization, which is the step where you connect your research gap to a structured plan for finding an answer.
 You do this by selecting an established theory to serve as an analytical lens, which is also known as your study's theoretical framework.
 Using an established theory provides the necessary structure and epidemiological designs to investigate the problem, refine your research questions, and guide the conduct of the research, and your statistical analysis, ensuring your study is built on a solid scientific foundation.

 <br>

+***

 ## 1.4 Understanding Your Study's Foundation: Theoretical and Conceptual Frameworks